 Some dogs are better than others at jogging.
 If you have a dog who is not a good runner, or if he or she has joint problems that make running risky, you shouldn’t jog with your dog.
-Sled dogs, for example, were bred to run in harness, and they are not built to be jogging companions.
-Dogs with joint problems should not be jogged on pavement.
+Sledge dogs, for example, were bred to run in harnesses, and they are not built to be jogging companions.
+Dogs with joint problems should not be jogged on the pavement.

 How fast can a dog run?

 Dogs can run at speeds up to 35 mph.
 Although this is the top speed that the majority of dogs can run, there are some that are able to run even faster.